Limit Order Books: Empirical Observations in LOBs

-Buy (respectively, sell) market orders with a size $\left| \omega_x \right| > n(a(t),t)$ (respectively, $\omega_x > \left|n(b(t),t)\right|$) -- i.e., those that ``walk up the book'' -- were found to account for only $0.1\%$ of submitted market orders on the Stockholm Stock Exchange \cite{Hollifield:2004}.
-Therefore, the vast majority of submitted buy (respectively, sell) market orders were found to match only to limit orders at $a(t)$ (respectively, $b(t)$), not at prices deeper into the LOB.
+On the Stockholm Stock Exchange, \citet{Hollifield:2004} reported that buy (respectively, sell) market orders that \emph{walk up the book} --- i.e., those with a size $\left| \omega_x \right| > n(a(t),t)$ (respectively, $\omega_x > \left|n(b(t),t)\right|$) --- accounted for only $0.1\%$ of submitted market orders.
+Therefore, the vast majority of submitted buy (respectively, sell) market orders matched only to active orders at $a(t)$ (respectively, $b(t)$), rather than at other prices.